ACTL4001-T1-2022/github-showcase-page-dk/README.md

 ## 3.1 Impact on GDP and other economic indices

 The construction of a competitive team and the expansion of football in terms of sport leads to several notable impacts on the economy.
-Gross Domestic Product (GDP) is a commonly used metric to determine the economic presence of certain industries and products, which is applicable to Rarita and its national team, Sports to $14.4 billion of the GDP and 128,443 Full-Time Equivalent (FTE) jobs of a country according to an Australian study, whereby football has a 7% stake in the Sales figure of $32 million and Domestic Production of $29 million.
-A pair of analytical models performed to gauge the economic impact of football indicated through an Economic Impact Analysis (EIA) that even medium sized events generated a net increase in economic activity in the medium sized city within the study of $5.6 million (Taks et al. 2011).
-This accentuates Rarita’s forecasted positive economic impact as a direct result of the competitive team, through a combination of its increasing GDP and employment.
+* Gross Domestic Product (GDP) is a commonly used metric to determine the economic presence of certain industries and products, which is applicable to Rarita and its national team
+  + Sports to $14.4 billion of the GDP and 128,443 Full-Time Equivalent (FTE) jobs of a country according to an Australian study, whereby football has a 7% stake in the Sales figure of $32 million and Domestic Production of $29 million.
+  + A pair of analytical models performed to gauge the economic impact of football indicated through an Economic Impact Analysis (EIA) that even medium sized events generated a net increase in economic activity in the medium sized city within the study of $5.6 million (Taks et al. 2011).
+  + This accentuates Rarita’s forecasted positive economic impact as a direct result of the competitive team, through a combination of its increasing GDP and employment.
-However, it must be noted that stadiums are costly buildings to construct and the same study (Taks et al. 2011) showed that when conducting a Cost Benefit Analysis (CBA), there was a net negative of $2.4 million, much of which is attributable to the costs associated with stadium construction, coming to $9.6 million (Appendix C).
-New stadium structures or improvements evoke the novelty effect (Appendix D).
+* However, it must be noted that stadiums are costly buildings to construct and the same study (Taks et al. 2011) showed that when conducting a Cost Benefit Analysis (CBA), there was a net negative of $2.4 million, much of which is attributable to the costs associated with stadium construction, coming to $9.6 million (Appendix C).
+* New stadium structures or improvements evoke the novelty effect (Appendix D).
 Thus, Rarita is able to uphold such positive impacts by ensuring sustainability in the construction and renovation of the stadium.

 ## 3.2 Impact on related industries and Rarita provinces

-There is an undeniable economic impact that winning and competitive teams have, despite the significant subsidy of the stadium that must be acknowledged, where teams create job opportunities, team sales, tax revenue, increases in tourism, and consumer spending.
+* There is an undeniable economic impact that winning and competitive teams have, despite the significant subsidy of the stadium that must be acknowledged, where teams create job opportunities, team sales, tax revenue, increases in tourism, and consumer spending.
 Winning teams have the highest average values for interest and, by a wide margin, willingness-to-pay from the fanbase.
-Both franchises in this study had also been the most successful teams in their cities in the years immediately preceding the survey.
+  + Both franchises in this study had also been the most successful teams in their cities in the years immediately preceding the survey.
 The Vikings, with one highly successful (15-1) season, garnered much more support (Owen et al. 2006).
-This further underlines the notion that cities with more than one sports team have higher per capita money incomes than cities without any teams (Gius et al. 2001).
+  + This further underlines the notion that cities with more than one sports team have higher per capita money incomes than cities without any teams (Gius et al. 2001).
-Another aspect that must be considered in terms of economics is the intangibles that are difficult to gauge with traditional metrics.
+* Another aspect that must be considered in terms of economics is the intangibles that are difficult to gauge with traditional metrics.
 This includes cultural changes within the city which is further boosted through marketing and advertisements, which leads to a ‘major team city’ image that contributes to the economy and tourism, along with a ‘civic pride’ generated from being a part of such a city (Appendix E).

 # 4. Implementation Plan